 For far too many Americans, traditional homeownership is objectively out of reach, making many question its very role in the American dream.

-The Inman Handbook on Divvy will introduce you to a company that has capitalized on a niche landlord tactic, lease-to-own.
-They’re venture-backed and big-hearted.
+The following Inman Handbook on Divvy will introduce you to a company that has capitalized on a what was once a niche landlord tactic to entice renters on the cusp of ownership: lease-to-own.